Photo: Introducing the ‘OnIT’ Challenge!

 partner

-Family Time Reaction GIF by Lifetime - Find & Share on GIPHY
+Sad Family Time GIF by Lifetime - Find & Share on GIPHY

 However, once we’d learned the basics of Information Technology (remind me again, where’s that pesky mute button?) we took on a new and virtual creative challenge which we’re calling, the ‘On IT’ Challenge.